photoup-nasif/EditImageAPI/README.md

 ###### Add-ons:
 - HDR window masking
   - Select when you want PhotoUp to enhance the window views after HDR blending is complete by masking one of the darker exposures into the window frames.
+(Applicable if the image is in HDR grouping type)
 - Flash Shadow Removal
   - If you’re shooting a single flash shot that has created shadows of ceiling fans and light fixtures, PhotoUp can clone out those shadows for one additional credit.
 - Lawn enhancement